luyadev/luya-module-remoteadmin/README.md

 Now you are able to add this instance to your remote admin with the above added remoteToken.

 ## Auto message cronjob

-When you are setting up the `remoteadmin/auto-message` cronjob, we recommend to run this cronjob every 4 hours and also keep in mind, if you have not made a default template the templates from the message sources will be used, therefore make sure `language` property of the application is configured correctly.
+When you are setting up the `remoteadmin/auto-message` cronjob, we recommend to run this cronjob every 4 hours and also keep in mind, if you have not made a default template the templates from the message sources will be used, therefore make sure `language` property of the application is configured correctly or generate your own default message template.